aosabook/500lines/async-web-server/writeup.md

 -a user-facing DSL for easily creating type and restriction-annotated handlers -a user-facing micro-DSL for easily defining new types to annotate handlers with

-After unrolling the above macro tower and understanding how it fits together, the rest of this is going to be a pretty straight-forward asynchronous server implementation.
+After unrolling the above macro tower and understanding how it fits together, the rest of this is going to be a pretty straight-forward event-driven server implementation.
 Since we just talked about the different things `make-stream-handler` and `make-closing-handler` generate to write to the client sockets' stream, this is a nice segue into the `:house` model.

 ### Object Oriented Programming in Common Lisp